MicrosoftDocs/altspace-vr/altspace-vr/journey.md

 ## 2. Getting comfortable

+Since AltspaceVR events take place in the virtual world, you need to get comfortable navigating virtual space.
+By the end of this section, you'll be confidently moving around, controlling avatars, and using keyboard shortcuts.

 |  Checkpoint  |  Outcome  |
 | --- | --- |
 | Learn the [Windows Mixed Reality](getting-started/wmr-controls.md) or [Oculus Quest](getting-started/oculus-controls.md) input controls |  |